 Jefferies continued forward, and we followed close behind, making our way past a security checkpoint, where an undulating mass of black, oily tendrils slathered its tongues through the intestines of the dead jailer, drinking his blood with a ravenous hunger.
 Jefferies fired a bolt of lightning at it, and it loosed a piercing scream that cut through my mind and bled my ears, shifting and thrashing as it smeared its necrotic blood across the monitor banks, and finally collapsed in a smoking heap.

 "Sprite, is it safe going out through here?" asked Jefferies.
-Sprite drifted forward, and then beeped, bobbing up and down in the air as if to say yes.
+Sprite drifted ahead, and then beeped, bobbing up and down in the air as if to say yes.
 Jefferies patted the drone and advanced forward, leading the way back outside without incident.
 I breathed in the fresh air as the night sky met my eyes, happy to be back on the surface.
-Jefferies swore as his new exoskeleton ripped away from him, and shot up into the sky faster than my eyes could follow, disappearing into the clouds above.
+Jefferies swore when his new exoskeleton ripped away from him, and shot up into the sky faster than my eyes could follow, disappearing into the clouds above.

 "Good while it lasted," said Tanner, Jefferies frowning in disappointment.
 A short moment later, and we began to hear the sound of helicopter blades chopping upon the air.
 We looked up, and saw the UH-60M fly down from the sky and hover just above us.
 The gunner tossed a rope down, and we quickly climbed up, piling into the helicopter, and getting out of there as quick as we could before too many locals started to wonder.